Things to Know

 Use our Work Study Calculator to plan your work schedule with your supervisor.
 It is important that you set up a work schedule with your supervisor that compliments your class schedule and your supervisor's needs.

 Students may only work a maximum of 15 hours per week for all on-campus jobs combined.
-This limit has been established by the College to ensure that students focus primarily on their studies.
+This limit has been established by the College to ensure that students primarily focus on their studies.

 If you are working multiple jobs, you and your supervisors are required to keep track of your earnings to ensure you do not exhaust your work award AND do not work more than 15 hours per week while classes are in session.

 Students accepted into the Study Abroad program will be subject to a reduction in work study.
 For example, an award of $3,100 for the academic year will be reduced to $0 for the semester you are abroad and to $1,550 for the semester you are on-campus.
+You will not have your year's work award available in one semester.

 - Submit your timesheets on time.